muggy8/improbable/have-and-havenot/9nyC33pA.md

 I, again, looked back up at Phanna who's sitting there being lost in thought.

-Just as I did that, Phanna seemed to have also noticed my gaze and quickly snapped back to reality and returning my gaze.
+Just as I did that, Phanna seemed to have also noticed my gaze and quickly snapped back to reality and returned my gaze.

 "What do you need to save your daughter from anyways?
 I still don't understand."

 I was flabbergasted

-Phanna isn't rejecting to help me?
+Phanna isn't declining to help me?

 "What do you mean?"